We are often asked if our beads are fair trade. To our knowledge

 the employment conditions are less than considered acceptable to Westernised

-countries; see our comments above regarding semi-precious gemstones which
+countries; see our comments above regarding semiprecious gemstones which are

 With few exceptions if you are concerned about ethical beading you should